Botany of Lily of the Valley

 Spider mites and aphid pests may bother these plants at times.
 Keep an eye out for them so that you can act quickly.
 Early detection makes for an easier solution to this problem.
 At the first sighting of such pests, spray with organic Neem oil.

 Types of Lily of the Valley

 In addition to the typical lily of the valley flowers found in gardens, you may come across some less common types; for example:

-- C. majalis 'Fortin's Giant'
+- 'Fortin's Giant'

 So the best advice is either not to plant it at all, or, if you do, plant it in an area of your landscape where you won't mind having it take over.
-One alternative is to plant it in containers or in high raised beds, where its access to the ground will be cut off.
+One alternative is to plant it in pots or in high raised beds, where its access to the ground will be cut off.

-Aficionados of native plants in eastern North America may wish to substitute with wild lily of the valley, also known as "Canada mayflower" (Maianthemum canadense).
+Lovers of native plants in eastern North America may wish to substitute with wild lily of the valley, also known as "Canada mayflower" (Maianthemum canadense).

 Meaning of the Names